 In addition to generally cleaning up the code a bit and adding penalties for repeat symbols, the main update to the script was done to alter the method used to calculate deductions for repeat characters.
 This has been an issue since version 1.03 was deployed and was never addressed until now.
 I originally used an exponential formula to penalize users for adding the same character more than once to their password.
 As the number of identical characters increased, the penalty became more and more severe – to the point where users would end up with a score of zero, despite having a reasonably difficult password.
 I realized the flaw shortly after I deployed it but never got around to fixing it due to other projects getting in the way.

 I am planning to rebuild the passwordmeter.com site some time in the next week or so.
 Nothing major is planned but I need to revamp it a bit to support the new code base as well as the ability to add new blog entries that are specific to the password meter code.
 The download link will also be changed so that it points back to the software repository here at Meta Beta Geek.
-In the mean time, while you’re waiting for the passwordmeter.com site to be updated, you can either play with the demo site, or download the code directly.
+In the mean time, while you’re waiting for the passwordmeter.com site to be updated, you can download the code directly.
 For downloading, just select the “MBG PWDMeter Package” from the software list.
 Please let me know if you notice any glaring bugs or issues with the new 2.0 release.

 The scripts and links at passwordmeter.com have now been updated.